Martin-Pitt/NexiiText5/README.md

 You might need to be careful not to write too much into the virtual canvas with `ctx.write` as this is all stored into script memory, so regular `ctx.render()` calls can help clear memory.
 However sparse calls is also more optimal for fast rendering performance.

+Calling `.render` pushes out the working cluster into a rendered cluster and returns that.

+You can pass in a previous renderedCluster to re-render it.
+This will overwrite the text for replacing it with updated text.
+A re-render will reuse as many of the rendered prims as possible.

 ### `ctx.resume()`

-Resume writing from the end of the last `.write` call instead of at the current `Styling.position`
+Resume writing from the end of the last `.write` call instead of at the current `Styling.position` This will allow you to continue `.write`ing from the last working cluster.

 ### `ctx.markdown(text: string, styles: {[string]: any})`